The Best Lake Tahoe Ski Resorts 2021

 Lake Tahoe, one of the largest alpine lake in the world, is home to a variety of ski resorts in the Sierra Nevada Mountains.
 Lake Tahoe ski resorts can be found in both Nevada and California and delivers some of the freshest powder for skiing, snowboarding, and other snow sports.
 Annual snowfall in the area averages over 400 inches offering the best winter playground for visitors and locals alike.

 While many people vacation in Lake Tahoe during the summer, the winter months afford some of the best skiing in the world.
-Tahoe ski resorts offer everything from small local mountains to some of the best in world—they’ve even hosted the Winter Olympics at resorts in the area!
+Tahoe ski resorts offer everything from small local mountains to some of the best in the world—they’ve even hosted the Winter Olympics at resorts in the area!

 Lake Tahoe is famous for breathtaking views, deep blue water, and bustling nightlife, with top-notch dining and year-round recreation the whole family will enjoy.
 After a day on the slopes, be sure to check out some of the best restaurants in the area or stay an extra day and find a place to stay in Lake Tahoe.
 With so many world class ski resorts at in the area, Lake Tahoe should definitely fit somewhere in your vacation plans this winter.
 Here are a few of the best ski resorts to shred while visiting Nevada.